 If you need funds to grow your D2C brand, your search ends here.
 We at Velocity are India’s largest revenue-based financier and offer growth capital of up to Rs 4 crore to D2C and e-commerce brands.
 Businesses with healthy revenue streams can get instant funds and can make repayments as their revenue grows.
+To learn more about revenue-based finance and to discover how RBF can benefit your company, click on this link.
 To get instant funds for your business, you can apply here!

 Want to read more such inspirational stories?
 Here are a few more we have written:

 - The Secret Sauce to Wayfair’s Success